ChrisMarshallNY/TestCBIssue/README.md

 On the Mac, I fail to get most of the names.

-On TVOS, I sometimes get the default manufacturer name, insteal of the device name that I set.
+On TVOS, I sometimes get the default manufacturer name, instead of the device name that I set.

 Also, on the Mac, the "kCBScanOptionAppleFilterPuckType" is added to advertisement data, but is not available anywhere else.